itaybarnoy/react-trello/README.md

 A fork of (https://github.com/rcdexta/react-trello), with some changes to improve the project and support rtl.

+Recommend: read react-trello docs and this fork docs to fully understand how to use the package.

 ## Getting Started

 Install using npm